-Recognizing that your child may be using alcohol or drugs can be scary.
-Rogers can help you find the road to recovery.
-Through our residential addiction treatment in Wisconsin and various outpatient clinics throughout the country, we treat your teen’s mental health and use of alcohol, drugs or opioids at the same time.
+Recognizing that your teen may be using alcohol or drugs can be scary.
+Rogers can help lead the way to recovery.
+Through our residential addiction treatment in Wisconsin and various outpatient clinics throughout the country, we treat both mental health issues and use of alcohol, drugs or opioids at the same time.
 If you'd like to learn more about teen addiction, listen to our new Reducing the Risk of Teen Addiction podcast.

 Call 800-767-4411 or request a free screening.